 The main inn offers 17 rooms, and additional rooms are available in the nearby Walker House and Ivy Lodge.
 Breakfast, lunch and dinner are served at the inn.
 Rooms are comfortable, and the location in the heart of town is hard to beat.
 (25 Main St, Norwich, VT; 802-649-1143; norwichinn.com)

 Jasper Murdock’s Alehouse at the Norwich Inn

 A unique offering at the inn is the Jasper Murdock’s Alehouse, which features 15 varieties of craft brews made onsite and sold only at the inn.
 The inn’s four-barrel brew house, built in 1995, now produces 125-gallon batches and is one of the smallest breweries in America.

-After visiting Norwich this summer, I’m looking forward to going back soon.
+After you visit Norwich, you’ll look forward to going back again soon.